 - Personal troubles, that can be solved with money: If your new love mentions health problems, family issues, business troubles or other issues that could be solved with money.

 - Changes in communication style: If there are several scammers taking turns to maintain the relationship, their writing styles may change.

-- Be wary if they’re hesitant about meeting: If a new romantic contact is not willing to meet up, talk via video call, or comes up with a series of excuses to avoid meeting, you should be cautious.
+- Be wary if they’re hesitant about meeting: If a new romantic contact is not willing to meet up or talk via video call, or comes up with a series of excuses to avoid meeting, you should be cautious.